Ay4codes/Dry-Jokes/README.md

 # DryJokes

-A simple app to display dry jokes 😶 with a background animation build with Three.js
+A simple app to display dry jokes 😶 with a background animation build with Three.js canvas

 ## Demo